jaynopponep/Gesture-Once/README.md

 # Learn-ASL (YOLO training)

 ## Overview
-Learn-ASL is a machine learning project designed to recognize American Sign Language (ASL) gestures and translate them into text using the YOLOv11 object detection model and MediaPipe for hand landmark detection.
-This project aims to bridge communication gaps for ASL users by providing an intuitive and efficient sign-to-text conversion tool.
+Learn-ASL is a machine learning project designed to recognize American Sign Language (ASL) gestures and translate them into text using the YOLOv8 object detection model and MediaPipe for hand landmark detection.
+This project aims to bridge communication gaps for ASL users by providing an educational and efficient sign-to-text conversion tool for learning basic ASL.

 ## Dataset
 Dataset Link: [ASL Letters Dataset](https://public.roboflow.com/object-detection/american-sign-language-letters)